 Tips and Tricks

-I make this as 12 standard muffins, but you could make 6 giant muffins instead.
-Just adjust the cooking time from 5 minutes at 425 then 15-20 minutes at 350 to 5 minutes at 425 and 20-25 minutes at 350.
+- You can make this recipe as 6 giant muffins instead of 12 regular muffins.
+Just adjust the cooking time to 5 minutes at 425 then 20-25 minutes at 350.

 Don't forget to SUBSCRIBE so you never miss a new recipe!